macaholik/qmk_firmware/keyboards/keychron/k3/rgb/v2/optical_iso/readme.md

 Enter the bootloader in 2 ways:

-* **Physical Bootloader Pins**: Turn off the keyboard, Using a pair of tweezers or a paperclip, short the 2 pins left from spacebar switch holes and hold the tweezers on the pins while turning the keyboard on, this should put it into the bootloader.
+* **Physical Bootloader Pins**: Remove the backcover of the Keyboard and short pin next to MCU labeled BOOT to ground.
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available.
 In the default keymap Fn+Esc.